Exploring Germany

 Lufthansa Boeing 747-8 passenger planes parked in a row at the airport.

 I’m guessing Lufthansa keeps them alive for a variety of reasons.
 The 747’s high yield cabins maximize passenger numbers for long hauls.
-Its large belly cargo means revenue is measured in freight as well as in passengers.
-And Lufthansa’s experience in developing specialized tooling and expertise means they can maintain their fleet in-house, without outsourcing.
-Those are all good reasons to stick with what they’ve got going.
+Its large belly bay means revenue is measured in freight as well as in passengers.
+And Lufthansa’s experience in developing specialized tooling and expertise means they can maintain their fleet via its subsidiary, Lufthansa Technik, without outsourcing.
+Those are all good reasons to stick with what they’ve got.

 Today, only a few dozen 747s remain in service as passenger planes.
 The rest of the fleet has been scrapped or converted into freighters.
 Some have even more unusual second lives—like the Jumbo Stay Hotel at the Stockholm Arlanda Airport, where you can actually spend the night in a converted 747-212B.
 Personally, I can’t imagine it.
 After years of writhing in economy on long-haul flights, I would never choose to willingly sleep on a 747!